Why Service Businesses Miss Calls (And How to Fix It)

 The Real Cost of Missed Calls

 Let's do some quick math.
-If your average job is worth $250 and you miss 10 calls per week, that's potentially $2,500 in lost revenue every single week.
-Over a year, that adds up to $130,000.
+If your average job is worth $250 and you miss calls per week, that's potentially significant lost revenue.
+Over a year, this adds up substantially.

 And it gets worse.
 Studies show that: